Pettable Review: How I Got My Legitimate ESA Letter Online

 How Pettable Works

 The LMHP evaluates the patient to determine if they have an emotional or mental condition that meets the requirements for an emotional support animal.
 If so, the LMHP writes and signs a “prescription” in the form of a customized ESA letter.
-Pettable offers ESA letter for housing or travel purposes.
+Pettable offers ESA letters for housing or travel purposes.

 How Much Does Pettable Cost?